 Faculty Led Program

 A Bozeman native and an alumnus of Montana State University, Wendy is the Faculty Led Program Coordinator for OIP.
 Her role includes collaborating with faculty to facilitate short-term, customized and faculty-led study abroad program opportunities for MSU students.
-She is also the H1-B coordinator/liaison with the Montana University System contracted attorney for processing immigration petitions.

 Since 2010 and prior to joining OIP in 2016, Wendy served as a Program Manager for MSU Human Resources and MSU Testing Services Manager.
 She holds a B.A. in Speech Communication from MSU-Bozeman and has a career background in publishing, advertising sales, and marketing for several companies in the west.